Hardly anyone talks about money once you grow up.

 The speed of implementation is crucial.
 If you learn something today but can’t take action on it until months later, then it’s essentially useless.
 You’ll forget the information and have to re-learn it later.

-Here’s the last few big courses I’ve bought and my goal for each:
+Here are the last few big courses I’ve bought and my goal for each:

 Get 10K Subscribers ($1,500)

-Goal: Build a List of 2,000 subscribers for a Kickstarter launch Why: To validate the product before launching, tweak to ensure it was the best it could be, and to ensure a successful launch.
+Goal: Build a List of 2,000 subscribers for a Kickstarter launch Why: To validate the product before launching, tweak it to ensure it was the best it could be, and ensure a successful launch.
 Outcome: We built a list of 3,512 before the Kickstarter launch and raised $15,000 in the initial 28 hours.

 The Foundation ($5,000)